www.locriantica.it

 But obviously the sculpture never went back to Italy; from France it was moved to Switzerland and there the Hirsh, who took again the ownership of the statue, offered it to the German authorities for one million marks (a really big amount of money, it's the 1915).
 Even if the Hirsh was asking a lot of money, the Germans immediately collected the requested amount and also the Emperor participated to the collect giving about an half million of marks for the sculpture.

-Finally the story of the theft reaches an end; the statue (which is important to point out was recorded as "Persephon in throne from Locri”") found its final place at the Royal Museum of Berlin and for Italy, for Magna Graecia there was nothing left if not only controversies.
+Finally the story of the theft reaches an end; the statue (which, as it is pointed out in Prof. Casagrandi's book, was recorded as "Persephone in throne from Locri”") found its final place at the Royal Museum of Berlin and for Italy, for Magna Graecia there was nothing left if not only controversies.

 THE CONTROVERSIES